LappleApple/awesome-leading-and-managing/Culture.md

 ## Discrimination and Harassment

-- [Why Your Tiny Startup Needs a Code of Conduct & How to Write One](https://blog.techinclusion.co/why-your-tiny-startup-needs-a-code-of-conduct-how-to-write-one-d9f674363d5b) - by Andrea Barric.
+- [Why Your Tiny Startup Needs a Code of Conduct & How to Write One](https://blog.techinclusion.co/why-your-tiny-startup-needs-a-code-of-conduct-how-to-write-one-d9f674363d5b) - by Andrea Barrica.
 Takeway: In order to create a safe place to work companies should not delay writing their code of conduct.